Is Buy-To-Let Still A Good Investment?

 Although rents have generally increased year-on-year it is undeniable that buy-to-let as an investment strategy is not as attractive as it once was due in part to changes in stamp duty around multiple home ownership.

 Whilst properties under £125000 have no stamp duty if it is to be a primary residence, a property that is to be rented out would have a stamp duty charge of 3% even if under £125000

 Stamp duty is of course not the only charge that landlords must consider.
-There are solicitors and surveyor’s fees to be paid, not to mention any repairs or upgrades that are required, for example rewiring and boiler replacement are often required before a property is fit for the rental market.
+There are solicitors and surveyor’s fees to be paid, not to mention any repairs or upgrades that are required, for example, rewiring and boiler replacement are often required before a property is fit for the rental market.

-The costs for these upgrades to make a property legally safe for tenants to live in can run into thousands, or even tens of thousands of pounds depending if you are letting as a single property or if rooms are let individually and a ‘house in multiple occupation’ (HMO) licence is required.
+The costs for these upgrades to make a property legally safe for tenants to live in can run into thousands, or even tens of thousands of pounds depending on if you are letting as a single property or if rooms are let individually and a ‘house in multiple occupation’ (HMO) licence is required.

-At the other end of the investment the exit strategy can also be costly with further legal and agent fees payable and capital gains tax is levied at 10% or 18% depending on income.
+At the other end of the investment, the exit strategy can also be costly with further legal and agent fees payable and capital gains tax is levied at 10% or 18% depending on income.

-It’s not all doom and gloom however, regardless of all the fees buy-to-let properties can still be very profitable, based on the age-old formula;
+It’s not all doom and gloom, however, regardless of all the fees buy-to-let properties can still be very profitable, based on the age-old formula;

 Buying Property To Rent – State of the Market